jacksleight/laravel-omni/README.md

 </x-app.layout>
 ```

-### Class and Namespace
+### Name, Path and Class

-An Omni component's class and namespace maps directly to the component's prefix, name and path.
-They must all match, and the namespace must include `Omni`.
+An Omni component's name, class and path map directly to one another and must all match.
+Additionally the namespace must include `Omni`.
 The part before `Omni` is the prefix, and the part after is the component name, for example:

 ```
-Name:  image
+Name:  counter
-Path:  resources/views/image.blade.php
+Path:  resources/views/counter.blade.php
-Class: App\Omni\Image
+Class: App\Omni\Counter

 Name:  my-package::events.stat-counter
 Path:  vendor/my-package/resources/views/events/stat-counter.blade.php